hypernumbers/learn_elisp_the_hard_way/contents/lesson-2-2-primitive-data-types-1.rst

 * primitive data types
 * non-primitive data types

-The diference between them is that non-primitive data types can be assembled from primitive ones.
+The difference between them is that non-primitive data types can be assembled from primitive ones.

 The general set of primitive data types of eLisp are: